SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 Next you need to authenticate and obtain an access token for the `admin client` from the UAA server so that you can add the quick start application and user credentials.

-You will need the `Admin Client Secret` for your installation of CloudFoundry in order to accomplish this.
+You will need the `Admin Client Secret` for your installation of Cloud Foundry in order to accomplish this.

-If you are using Pivotal CloudFoundry (PCF), you can obtain this from the `Ops Manager/Elastic Runtime` credentials page under the `UAA` section.
+If you are using Pivotal Cloud Foundry (PCF), you can obtain this from the `Ops Manager/Elastic Runtime` credentials page under the `UAA` section.
 Look for `Admin Client Credentials` and then use it in the following:

 ```
 > # Target the UAA on Cloud Foundry